Tribeca Games returns with a dive into ‘Shadow of the Tomb Raider’

 Also on the 27th, Creative Director Cory Barlog will give attendees a look at the creative process behind God of War and will share stories about its development as well as insights into some of the creative decisions that went into the game's making.

-Tribeca Games will also host a League of Legends tournament.
+Tribeca Games will also parter with Super League Gaming to host a League of Legends tournament.
 NYC players who are level 30 and above can take part in online qualifiers starting on April 14th and the top players will compete live at the festival on April 28th.

 And lastly, Tribeca Games has invited 15 New York-based independent game developers to build new games within 48 hours using IBM technology.
 The games they produce will be available for attendees to play during the Tribeca Film Festival.